 An Open Space Initiative to put Artists to Work and Create Public Art

-What is !Attention!
-Artists at Work?
+Inspiration for !Attention!
+Artists at Work

 The US has a strong history of successfully putting artists and artisans back to work during hard times.
 During the Great Depression, Roosevelt did it through the Works Progress Administration (WPA).
 In the 1970s, CETA (Comprehensive Employment and Training Act) offered artists and artisans meaningful work at fair wages.
 The resulting artwork stands as a testament to the strength and solace art lends during adversity as well as a message from the past. !Attention!
 Artists at Work is inspired by the successes of these Federal programs.